 The latest prediction of the end of the world, based on an ‘interpretation’ of Revelation 12, is that it will all happen at the end of the week on Saturday 23rd September.
+[This was first written in 2017.
+I now see that the linked video has been switched to ‘private’ to cover up the failure of the prediction!]
 The simplest way to check whether this is correct would be to check back here on Sunday 24th September; if you can read this blog, then it hasn’t.
 If you cannot, then you might have more important things to think about.

 But before dismissing this ‘prophecy’ out of hand, it is worth dipping into the argument and observing the dynamics, as this can offer some real insight into what is going on—and without engaging, it is very difficult to offer any help to those who might (irrationally) feel unsettled by these repeated claims to know the future.
 Besides, if you meet anyone who believes this, and you haven’t actually looked at what they are claiming, their beliefs will be confirmed since you are clearly ‘running from the truth’.

 The core of the argument is that astronomical phenomena will line up in a way predicted in Revelation 12 which fulfils a prophecy of The End.
 It works like this: the constellation of Virgo follows the constellation of Leo, which consists of nine stars, but will also be aligned with Mercury, Venus and Mars.
 Jupiter, which signifies a leader, appears to be in the position of Virgo’s womb—and a mysterious Planet X is going to appear, signifying a malevolent creature.
 For David Meade, the person at the centre of these predictions, this is a fulfilment of what many find an odd passage in Revelation 12.1–6: